This week’s Spanish word of the week is cumplir.

 And you can use the phrase cumplir años to talk about someone having a birthday:

-Hoy cumple años mi amigo Enrique.
-Today is my friend Enrique’s birthday.
+Hoy cumple años mi amigo David.
+Today is my friend David’s birthday.

 Come back next week for another insight into Spanish vocabulary!